josharsh/OPython-Init/Lesson 2 - Using Functions/functions.md

 *   Python Standard Library has a module called 'webbrowser'
-*   Check on Resources to get the solution
+*   Check in the 'Resources' folder to get the solution

 ### TASK 2: There is a message to be decoded.
-There have been pictures of file format .jpg which have to be renamed in such a way that the digits in the names have to be removed which upon sorting would show a message.
-There is a folder containing all those images along this lesson.
-Write a python script to do the needful
+There have been pictures of file format .jpg which have to be renamed in such a way that the digits in the names have to be removed which upon sorting would show a message. in this folder is another folder containing the images for this lesson.
+Write a python script to automate this task.

 (Wait What??....Yes!
-This can be playful with your friends.)
+You can do this with your friends.)

 ### Assistance: